Interviewing for Cultural Fit

 We define culture as how things get done in a company; each and every corporate culture is different.
 And people can be high performers in one culture and low performers in another.
 Even though cultural fit is just one behavioral interviewing data point of many, do not underestimate the above four cultural factors when interviewing for cultural fit.

-To learn more about key factors when interviewing for cultural fit, download the 3 Levels Necessary for a High Performing Culture
+To learn more about key factors when interviewing for cultural fit, download the 3 Levels that Are Necessary to Get Right for a High Performing Culture

 Get key strategy, culture, and talent tools from industry experts that work